-- Bus driver.
 Bus accidents are often caused by distracted driving or fatigued/drowsy driving (particularly on interstate and tour buses).
 Sometimes a bus driver is impaired by alcohol or drugs.
-In many cases, a bus accident is linked to speeding, following too closely, improper lane changes, driving too fast for traffic conditions, failing to slow down sufficiently for a turn or other driver errors.
+In many cases, a bus accident is linked to speeding, following too closely, improper lane changes, driving too fast for traffic conditions, failing to slow down sufficiently for a turn, or other driver errors.

-- Bus operator.
 Many municipalities and other local governments operate public transit systems, and local school districts provide bus transportation to students.
 Interstate bus companies are known as motorcoach owners.
-Bus operators may be held liable for their employees’ negligence as well as for systemic negligence, such as hiring unqualified drivers, failing to drug test employees, neglecting vehicle maintenance or pushing a driver to violate hours-of-service rules that apply to drivers of passenger-carrying commercial motor vehicles.
+Bus operators may be held liable for their employees’ negligence as well as for systemic negligence, such as hiring unqualified drivers, failing to drug test employees, neglecting vehicle maintenance, or pushing a driver to violate hours-of-service rules that apply to drivers of passenger-carrying commercial motor vehicles.

-- Service vendor.
-Local governments, school districts and large corporations often outsource the work required to maintain their bus fleets.
+Local governments, school districts, and large corporations often outsource the work required to maintain their bus fleets.
 If contracted mechanics fail to meet maintenance schedules or perform inferior work and this is found to have contributed to the accident, the third-party vendor may be held liable.

 Lawsuits Against Governmental Agencies in Indiana

 Personal injury and wrongful death claims against local governments – school bus and public transit bus operators – often have restrictions and tight notification deadlines that are unique to governmental agencies.
 They are based on the longstanding concept of “sovereign immunity,” which says state governments are entitled to legal protection from liability in many instances.